-5.2.
+5.3.
 Creation of a Structured Information Repository

-The Structured Information Repository will be a tool to review information related to asset recovery that will help users to understand the process of submitting/responding to requests for international mutual assistance in asset recovery.
+The Structured Information Repository will be a tool to review information related to asset recovery that will help users to understand the process of mutual assistance in asset recovery.

 This tool would be available on the web page of the Anti-Money Laundering Section of CICAD/OAS, and will be a useful tool for professionals involved in the process of asset recovery (e.g. judges, investigators, prosecutors, attorneys, personnel of agencies for the administration of seized assets, FIU employees, etc.).
-It will contain different sections in which the materials will be organized in a didactic manner and would be regularly updated by the SE/CICAD.
+It will contain different sections in which the materials will be organized in a didactic manner and would be regularly updated by the ES/CICAD.